openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

 what is done with ABPs for hosted components so that the openshift-ansible roles would reuse these containers to install/uninstall these components.

-The containerized role would follow the pattern used by the TSB within its openshift-ansible role `template_service_broker` to maintain a lower learning curve for those not familiar with ansible as well as still provide a unified interface for installing the component (aligning with `oc cluster up` as it can leverage these OCP template files).
+The containerized role could follow the pattern used by the TSB within its openshift-ansible role `template_service_broker` to maintain a lower learning curve for those not familiar with ansible as well as decrease duplication of work in cases where the component provides OCP templates already.

 Within the openshift-ansible role, installing in a way similar to APBs would create an interface that would not need to change once the role is created,